BuzzSkito Mosquito & Tick Control Specialists · Published April 10, 2026

 This won't reduce outdoor mosquito populations, but intact screens prevent mosquitoes from entering your home.
 Check for tears or gaps — especially in sliding door screens, which are commonly damaged — before the season starts.

 Mosquitoes are weak fliers — they struggle in winds above 1 m/s.
 A strong oscillating fan aimed across your seating area creates a wind barrier that keeps mosquitoes away from the immediate area.
+On calm, windless evenings when a fan isn't enough, a Thermacell-style patio repeller creates a roughly 20 ft protection zone around a deck or dining table — compare the popular units in our best mosquito repellent device guide for Canada.
 Best used as a complement to barrier spray for sitting areas.

 12. Schedule Professional Barrier Spray